amkessler/geospatial_unconference_kessler/README.md

 # geospatial_unconference_kessler
-materials for May 2021 R "Unconference" presentation on intro to GIS in R
+materials for May 2021 Washington, D.C.
+R "Unconference" presentation on intro to GIS in R